MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-defined.md

 # Modify specific settings on your Azure Stack Hub switch configuration

 You can change a few environmental settings for your Azure Stack Hub switch configuration.
 You can identify which of the settings you can change in the template created by your original equipment manufacturer (OEM).
 This article explains each of those customizable settings and how the changes can affect your Azure Stack Hub.
-These settings include password update, syslog server, SNMP monitoring, authentication, and the access control list.
+These settings include password update, syslog server, simple network management protocol (SNMP) monitoring, authentication, and the access control list.

 During deployment of the Azure Stack Hub solution, the original equipment manufacturer (OEM) creates and applies the switch configuration for both TORs and BMC.
 The OEM uses the Azure Stack Hub automation tool to validate that the required configurations are properly set on these devices.
 The configuration is based on the information in your Azure Stack Hub [deployment worksheet](azure-stack-deployment-worksheet.md).